Super Bowl Street Closures In Inglewood Start Thursday

 - Pincay Drive from Prairie Ave. to Kareem Ct. will be restricted from midnight to 2 a.m.
 Monday

 A “significant number” of ticket holders are expected to make their way to the game in high-occupancy shuttles, so city officials are anticipating lower traffic volume than during regularly-scheduled events at the stadium.
-Transit Service, LAZ Parking, IPark&Go remote parking, and other shuttle services will operate as usual, while dedicated lanes and drop-off points will be available for rideshare services.MORE NEWS: Man Found Dead At Scene Of Homeless Encampment Fire In Lynwood
+Transit Service, LAZ Parking, IPark&Go remote parking, and other shuttle services will operate as usual, while dedicated lanes and drop-off points will be available for rideshare services.MORE NEWS: Super Bowl: 'Taste Of Inglewood' Kicks Off Thursday As Part Of The 'Big Game Festival'

 Non-ticketholders are being discouraged from trying to make their way to SoFi Stadium on game day.
 City officials say loitering will not be permitted, enforcement will be in place to make sure the surrounding areas remain clear, and permit parking restrictions will be strongly enforced.